 - Think about investors: If you want to get investors involved in your business, you’ll need a solid business plan.
 Make sure to include financial planning information, an exit strategy, and anything else that shows them how investing in your business will make their money.

 Implement the right pricing strategy

-Using the right pricing strategy is an incredibly important factor for a new business, but it’s easier said than done.
+Using the right pricing strategy is a significant factor for a new business, but it’s easier said than done.

 If your prices are too high, you could alienate potential customers.
 If your prices are too low, you could lose money.
 Both of these aren’t ideal for an agile business plan.